kolitiri/blogging-time/_posts/2026-03-14-a-personal-take-on-the-ai-hype.md

 Well structured codebases, thoughtful architectures, AI friendly processes and carefully designed failsafes can pave the way for AI to thrive.

 But the reality is that organisations are messy.
-Their systems are layered with years, if not decades, of technical debt and it feels like impulsively integrating them with AI could only exacerbate the situation.
+Their systems are layered with years, if not decades, of technical debt and it feels like aggressively integrating them with AI could only exacerbate the situation.

 The foundations are just not there yet and it often feels like we’re trying to skip several evolutionary steps.